Introduction

 Unless you are lucky this script will not work out of the box and you will need to change a few things:

-• Modify the INA219.py script you downloaded with the following:
+script you downloaded with the following:- Replace the

-1. Replace the import smbus to import smbus2 as smbus.
-This will use the newer version of smbus but not require any further modification of the script.
+.
+This will use the newer version of smbus but not require any further modification of the script. - Locate where the

 After that try to run the script once more.
 You should get some text printed out about every second showing information like the charge / discharge rate, remaining battery as a percentage, etc.